Statistical strong lensing. III. Inferences with complete samples of lenses: Simulations

 The dotted line shows the area of the source-plane region within which a source is lensed into multiple images.
 This can be considered as the lensing cross-section of an infinitely bright source, which is an upper limit on $\crosssect$.

 For low values of $\gamma$, $\crosssect$ equals this upper limit, independently of the source magnitude: this means that, for any source position within the radial caustic, the magnification of image 2 is sufficiently large to guarantee its detection.
 As $\gamma$ increases, we observe a different behaviour, depending on $m_s$.
 At faint magnitudes, $\crosssect$ decreases: this means that, with increasing $\gamma$, a larger area of the source plane is mapped into sets of images with a low magnification of image 2.
 At bright magnitudes, however, image 2 can be detected even when it is de-magnified, and therefore $\crosssect$ increases with $\gamma$.
-The net effect, when averaging over the source population, is that galaxies with a higher $\gamma$ have a larger cross-section, and therefore the mean $\gamma$ of the lens population is larger than that of the parent galaxy population.

 To better understand this behaviour, \Fref{fig:muB} shows the magnification of image 2 as a function of source position, for a few values of $\gamma$.
 For $\gamma < 2$, the area of the source plane that produces multiple images (limited by the dashed line) decreases with decreasing $\gamma$, but the magnification of image 2 increases at fixed $\beta$.
 For $\gamma>2$, the $\mu-\beta$ curves of different lenses cross each other.
 This crossing is responsible for the different trends of $\crosssect$ with $\gamma$ of sources with different magnitudes.